m-rutter/qlik-ts-data-model-type-validator/README.md

 # qlik-ts-ident-checker

-Helps enable load script specific compile and run time type checking when using Qlik fields and variables in your Engine-API or Mashup typescript projects
+Helps enable app specific compile and run time type checking when using Qlik fields and variables in your Engine-API or Mashup typescript projects

 ## Install